Azure/node-red-contrib-azure/README.md

 Usage
 -----

 Azure node.
-Can be used to upload and download on Azure Blob Storage:
+Can be used to upload and download on Azure Blob Storage using 2 nodes:

  - Supports :

 ◦Create/Delete Containers
-◦Create Blobs
+◦Create Blobs/Read

-Still working on /Read/Update/Delete Blobs
+Still working on Update/Delete Blobs

+##Save Blob
 Use `msg.payload` to send a file to save on Azure Blob Storage.

 Ex: 'msg.payload' -> filename that you need to upload.
 Ex: filename.txt

 This file must to be in the same folder of Node-RED user directory - typically `~/.node-red`

+##Get Blob
+Use `msg.payload` to send a filename that will is save at local.

+Ex: 'msg.payload' -> filename.
+Ex: filename.txt

+This file will is save in the same folder of Node-RED user directory - typically `~/.node-red`

 -----